LKummer/Lander/doc/content/_index.md

       to: 'guide/quickstart/'
       color: 'accent'
 introduction:
-  title: 'Create Beautiful Landing and Documentation Sites.'
+  title: 'Create Beautiful Landing and Documentation Sites'
   text: >
     Have you ever found yourself searching the documentation of a new library for guidance?
 This theme makes sure your users never will.